Base Programs Office

 Once a class is full, the next person trying to enroll will become the first person on the wait list and be the first person to be offered a seat in the class if someone drops or becomes an "instructor drop" for non-attendance.
 Coyote Tracks (student database) tracks who is next in line to be offered the open seat in the class.

-In order to be wait listed in a class, you must provide Admissions & Records with an updated email address.
-If you are the first person on the wait list and a seat becomes available, you will be notified via email, you will then have 24 hours, until the end of the business day, to come into Admissions & Records and register for that class.
+In order to be wait listed in a class, you must have a campus email address via the MyCMC portal.
+If you are the first person on the wait list and a seat becomes available, you will be notified via email, you will then have until the end of the business day, to come into Admissions & Records and register for that class or you can register for the class online through the MyCMC portal until 11:59 pm if no holds are on your student account.
 There are no exceptions to this rule.

 Wait List Restrictions: Students are restricted to being either in a section or on one wait list for a section of that course.
 However, a student can be on a wait list for a Chem class and on a wait list for an English class, as these are not the same course.
 No multiple wait listing for the same course within different sections is permitted, but they can be wait listed on multiple separate courses.